AQ-AI/openaq-engine/docs/source/index.rst

 If you want to develop for openaq-engine and contribute, check out our guidelines in: https://github.com/AQ-AI/openaq-engine/blob/master/.github/CONTRIBUTING.md

+Our license is in: https://github.com/AQ-AI/openaq-engine/blob/master/license

+Our code of conduct is in: https://github.com/AQ-AI/openaq-engine/blob/master/.github/CODE_OF_CONDUCT.md

+Our community statement is in: https://github.com/AQ-AI/openaq-engine/blob/master/community-statement.md

-If at any point the documentation does not suffice, you can always get help at the
+If at any point the documentation does not suffice, you can always get help by tweeting at tweeting https://twitter.com/airqualityai (@airqualityai)

 Installation
 ------------